bleakley/5e-houserules/README.md

 ## Rule Changes

 ### Alternate Resting Rules
-The time required for a short rest is reduced to 1 minute.
-Unless a character spends at least 1 hit die, he gains no benefit from a short rest.

-Long rests do not recover hit dice.
-A character can recover a single hit die after spending one full day of downtime resting in a civilized area with food, water, and shelter.

-When taking a long rest, a character may either a) spend a hit die and gain the full benefit of the long rest (save that hit die are not recovered), or b) do not spend a hit die and gain the only the benefit of a short rest, with one free hit die roll to recover hit points.
+Characters can only take a long rest if they have the following amenities:
+* Cooked food.
+* A bed.
+* Comfortable temperature and no exposure to inclement weather.

+Characters that rest overnight without these amenities merely gain the benefit of a short rest, however they recover hit points as if they spent one additional hit die.

 ### Alternate Healing Rule
-If a character is unconscious at 0 hit points and then healed, he is stunned for 1 round and is prone (until he spends half his movement to stand up, as normal).
+If a character is unconscious at 0 hit points and then healed, he is moved to the end of the initiative queue, stunned for 1 round, and is prone (until he spends half his movement to stand up, as normal).

 ### Lingering Injuries
 If a character drops to 0 hit points or suffers a critical hit, they must roll on the Lingering Injuries table.
 If a PC is rolling on the table as the result of a critical hit, they roll with advantage.
 NPCs never roll with advantage.
 The table has been modified slightly from its form in the DMG to reduce the likelihood of horrible scars, and increase the likelihood of broken ribs.
 If a result is ever rolled that is not consistent with the form of damage suffered, the result is ignored.